Khosraw/PWSH-Comp.-Club-Problems-2023-24/Uno/README.md

 ### Input Format

-The first line will contain an integer $N$ denoting how many games are played.
+The first line will contain an integer $N$ $(N \leq 100)$ denoting how many games are played.
 The next $N$ lines contain strings, one per line, that represent the cards played during a game.
 Regular cards are represented by either a “r”, “g”, “b”, or “y”.
 Plus $4$ cards are represented by a $4$, skip cards are represented by a $0$, and reverse cards are represented by a “v”.

 ### Constraints